The 10 Best Movies About Alien Abductions, Ranked

 5. Love and Saucers (2017)

-Though it wasn't a big hit, Love and Saucers was an eye-opening documentary.
+Though it wasn't a big hit, Love and Saucers is an eye-opening documentary.
 It follows David Huggins, an old man who claims to have lost his virginity to a woman from outer space decades ago.
 Now, he makes art that conveys the experience.

 While the interspecies love affair is reminiscent of Star Trek, David Huggins is adamant that it really happened.